Release date: 13 November 2020

 - not reopening the public café at County Hall, Chichester

-A full list of proposed savings and the most up to date Reset Plan will be available in the Cabinet papers which will be published later today here.
+A full list of proposed savings and the most up to date Our Council Plan will be available in the Cabinet papers which will be published later today.

 “However, we, like every local authority, have to take difficult decisions about things that really affect people’s lives.
 We do not do that lightly and I want to reassure residents that we will do everything possible to mitigate the impact where we can.
 We continue to lobby hard with national Government to help them to understand the impact of continuing increased demand, coupled with the pandemic, on local government.
 We have regularly briefed our local MPs on how local people are affected and continue to set out for them how this continued pressure on local authorities will impact on our communities and those we are here to support.”